vapoursynth/vapoursynth/doc/functions/video/blankclip.rst

    If *varformat* is set, a clip with variable format will be returned.
    The frames themselves will have the format given by the format argument.

-   If *gpu* is set, the generated frames are GPU resident and filled on the device, so a blank clip can head a chain of GPU filters without a transfer.
-   It defaults to the residency of *clip* when one is given and to CPU otherwise, which means a blank clip built from a GPU template is itself GPU resident unless *gpu=0* says otherwise.
-GPU frames need a constant format and constant dimensions, so combining *gpu* with *varsize* or *varformat* is an error.
+   If *gpu* is set, the generated frames are GPU resident.
+GPU frames need constant format and constant dimensions, so combining *gpu* with *varsize* or *varformat* is an error.
 See :doc:`../../gpufilters`.

-   It is never an error to use BlankClip, apart from the *gpu* combinations above.
+   It is never an error to use BlankClip.